Need Help? Give us a call.

-And if you default on your payments, you’ll trigger the default APR of 26.99%, or 20% if you’re in GA or NC.
+And if you default on your payments with The Home Depot Commercial Revolving Card, you’ll trigger the default APR of 26.99%, or 20% if you’re in GA or NC.
 Late payments are subject to a $38 fee, but you do get a grace period of at least 20 days if you regularly pay your balance in full every month.

 On the flip side, The Home Depot’s Commercial Account card is actually more like a charge card than a credit card.
-There’s no set APR or minimum monthly payment on this card, because you’re expected to pay off your balance in full every billing cycle.
+There’s no set APR or minimum monthly payment on this card, which is one of the bigger Home Depot card benefits that the store offers.
+That said, in exchange for no APR or spending limit, you’re expected to pay off your balance on this Home Depot store card in full every billing cycle.

 If you don’t repay your balance in full, though, your APR will automatically switch to the super-high penalty APR.
 Late payment fees are $20 for balances under $100, or $35 on balances of $100 and over.
 So, if you opt for the Commercial Account card, you need to be absolutely sure you can pay down your balance every month so you’re not hit with hefty penalties.

 If you’re a true Home Depot loyalist, either of The Home Depot business credit cards is worth your consideration.
-But if you’re not tied to The Home Depot, look into other business credit cards that give you more flexible rewards, better employee-management capabilities, and more saving power.
+But if you’re not tied to The Home Depot, then a Home Depot rewards card might be too limiting for your business.
+Look into other business credit cards that give you more flexible rewards, better employee-management capabilities, and more saving power.

 Through Bento’s app and dashboard, you can create as many employee cards as you need, set and adjust spending limits across cards, easily track spending behaviors, and integrate your business accounting software.